Bossiq/bossiq-minesweeper-solver/README.md

     (Windows SmartScreen may warn about unsigned binaries: More info → Run anyway.)

 - macOS / Linux: no prebuilt archive yet.
 Run locally with ./gradlew run, or create a platform-specific image with ./gradlew jlink on that OS.
+> Windows Defender may warn because the build is unsigned and newly published.
+> If you see a warning, update Defender (“Protection updates”) and try again.
+You can also verify the SHA-256 in `checksums.txt`.

 ---